jessepav/lacygoill-wiki-backup/vim/ex.md

 ---

-It's also useful when you want Vim's output to be printed on the terminal, which is handy when you want to easily  reproduce some behavior (either in your notes, or in a bug report).
+It's  also useful  when  you want  a  Vim command  to print  its  output on  the terminal; useful to easily reproduce some  behavior (either in your notes, or in a bug report).

-Instead of writing:
+Instead of writing sth like:

     $ vim
-    :cmd
+    :ls

 You can write a shell one-liner:

-    $ vim -es +"put ='cmd'" +'%p|qa!'
+    $ vim -es +"pu=execute('ls')" +'%p|qa!'

 ##
 ## I have a long series of Ex commands I want to regularly run on some file(s).